-Raffy Boudjikanian is a national reporter with CBC in Edmonton.
-He has also worked in Calgary and Montreal for the public broadcaster.
+Raffy Boudjikanian is a senior reporter with the CBC's Parliamentary Bureau in Ottawa.
+He has also worked in Edmonton, Calgary and Montreal for the public broadcaster.

 Latest from Raffy Boudjikanian

 8 months in, Afghans stuck in Islamabad may finally have a path to Canada

 The government of Pakistan's decision to grant safe passage to Afghans fleeing the Taliban should help get them into Canada faster, immigration officials said, though there still is no timeline for when a group of more than 40 families who have been waiting in Islamabad for months will arrive in Canada.

 Afghan who served Canadian military pleads with Ottawa to save his family from the Taliban